darkclover29/Javacodes/README.md

 # Javacodes
 Some basic java codes

-Will be adding more in the future
+Will be adding more in the future.....